nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Creating StaffDelete command**

-2. If the input data is valid, a StaffDelete Command object is created
+2. If the input data is valid, a StaffDeleteCommand object is created
-3. The StaffDelete Command object is returned to `StaffInstance.run()`
+3. The StaffDeleteCommand object is returned to `StaffInstance.run()`

 **Deleting Staff Object using User Input**

-4. StaffInstance then executes the StaffDelete Command object to begin the process of deleting the referenced Staff object
+4. StaffInstance then executes the StaffDeleteCommand object to begin the process of deleting the referenced Staff object
 5. `StaffDelete.execute()` will call the function `StaffList.delete()`
 6. `StaffList.delete()` will iterate through the objects in ArrayList<Staff> StaffList.
 The Staff Object referenced by the input given by the user will be deleted.